MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 ## Configure timeline highlights

 You can enable Copilot in the timeline to help users quickly access record details to help them get up to speed faster on their records.

 Timeline highlights are comprised of a bulleted list of the activities on a record, including notes, emails, tasks, appointments, phone calls, and conversations.

 > [!IMPORTANT]
 > Before you set up copilot in your environment, review [the FAQ about using AI responsibly in Power Apps](../common/faq-timeline-highlights-with-copilot.md).

+### Prerequisites

+Copilot must be turned on in the [settings of the model-driven app](../canvas-apps/working-with-experimental-preview.md#controlling-which-features-are-enabled).

+### Enable timeline highlights

-There are two ways to enable timeline highlights:
+There are two ways you can enable timeline highlights:

--	By enabling the setting In Power Apps: Enables timeline highlights for all activities.
+-	At the app level in [Power Apps[(https://make.powerapps.com/): Enables timeline highlights for all activities in Power Apps.
--	By enabling the setting for a specific form entity: Enables timeline highlights for the activities you choose.
+-	For a specific form entity: Enables timeline highlights for the activities at the form level.

 **Enable timeline highlights in Power Apps**

 1. Go to [Power Apps](https://make.powerapps.com/environments/), and select **Settings**.
-1. Select **Upcoming**, and then turn on the **Enable Copilot in Timeline** setting.
+1. Select **Upcoming**, and then turn on the **Enable Timeline highlights** setting.
+1. Select **Save**.

+**Enable timeline highlights on the form entity**

+1. In [Power Apps](https://make.powerapps.com/environments/), go to the form (for example, a case, contact, or account form) for which you want to enable timeline highlights.
+1. Select **Enable Timeline Highlights powered by Generative AI**.
 1. Select **Save and Publish**.

-**Enable timeline highlights on the form entity**

-1. In [Power Apps](https://make.powerapps.com/environments/), go to the activity for which you want to enable timeline highlights
-1. Select **Properties**, and then in **Record types to show**, select **Enable Timeline Highlights powered by Generative AI**.
-4. Select **Save and Publish**.

 ## Known issues